Learn Italian in Florence: 7 Best Language Schools to Study On Location

 But that’s not the most special aspect of this school.
 The ABC school is one of the most student-centric schools we’ve come across.
 They limit their class sizes to just eight students while most other reputable schools set their limit at 12.
 They also write and edit all of their own course materials.
 If that doesn’t show dedication, then we don’t know what does.

-ABC School is also the only school we’ve come across that offers Italian holiday courses.
+ABC School also offers Italian holiday courses.
 These courses cater to those who want to study and enjoy a vacation.
 One consists of 10 lessons per week and five lunches with a teacher in a Tuscan trattoria.
 Another is a honeymoon package.
 Another still is designed specifically for families with children.

 Students taking any course will also have the possibility to participate in any of the integrated cultural activities that the school organizes in the afternoon.

 Even if you’re just having a holiday, if you study Italian in Florence, you’re sure to experience the effects of immersion.
-Those don’t just include improved language skills but also a love for the city that became a part of you, if even for a short time.
+Those don’t just include improved language skills but also a love for the city that can become a part of you, if even for a short time.